microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

 ## Mobile based UI tests

-Testing your custom Teams application on mobile devices is a bit more difficult using the web-based approach as it requires usage of actual or simulated devices.
+Testing your custom Teams application on mobile devices is a bit more difficult than using the web-based approach as it requires usage of actual or simulated devices.
 Running such tests in a CI/CD pipeline can be more difficult and resource-intensive.

 One approach is to use real devices or cloud-based emulators from vendors such as [BrowserStack](https://www.browserstack.com/) which requires a license.
 Alternatively, you can use virtual devices hosted in Azure Virtual Machines.